Robinson 2024

-Robinson 2024 is the twenty-fifth season of the Swedish reality television series Robinson.
+Robinson 2024 is the twenty-fourth season of the Swedish reality television series Robinson.
 The season takes place in Caramoan, Philippines and broadcast on TV4; presented by Anders Lundin.

 The main twist this season is that the teams are divided by gender with the North Team consisting of women and the South Team consisting of men where they compete in challenge to try and win the grand prize of 500,000 kr. and the title of Robinson.
 The season premiered on 17 March 2024.
 The season concluded on 26 May 2024 where Olivia Lindegren won in the final challenge against Maureen Asic and Simone Sjöström to win the grand prize and become the first woman to win the title of Robinson since 2012.

 Contestants

 This seasons 22 contestants was presented on 13 February 2024.
 New for this season is that the tribes will be divided by gender, women versus men.